What Are FAST Goals? The 4-Element Personal Goal Framework

 F – Frequently Discussed: Keeping Your Goals Top of Mind

-- Weekly self-reviews of progress
+- Weekly self-reviews of progress (15-20 minutes, same day each week)

-- Monthly deeper assessments
+- Monthly deeper assessments (45-60 minutes, written)

-- Regular check-ins with accountability partners
+- Regular conversations with one accountability partner

 Ramon’s Take